gavi210/SMaE_Exercise/Code/README.md

 3. **Identification of Warnings with automatic tools**: The tool [PMD](https://pmd.github.io) is used for the assisted investigation of defects in the code.
 4. **Suggestion for Improvements**: The Reviewer suggest possible code changes.

-## Manually investigated Quality Dimensions
+## Manually Investigated Quality Dimensions
 During the manual review the reviewers will focus on:
 - **Code Clarity**: Variable and method name, code organization, indentation.
 - **Ease of Modification**: How easily would be to change the code.